gwendall/meteor-autoform-i18n/README.md

 **2. Define a simple-schema for your collection and call Schema.i18n(json_path)**

 ``json_path`` is the path allowing the package to find your translations for this schema in your i18n files.
+Make sure to call Schema.i18n(json_path) in a Meteor.startup hook to make sure your translation files are available to the package.

 Example
 -------